Harness racing: Ireland

 In Ireland, sulky racing is today associated with the Traveller community, and some with criminal associations, whereby illegal racing takes place on public roads.

 Other countries in Europe

-Trotting sport and betting also exist in Austria, Belgium, Germany, Hungary, Italy, the Netherlands, Malta, Russia and Estonia.
+Trotting sport and betting also exist in Austria, Belgium, Germany, Hungary, Serbia, Italy, the Netherlands, Malta, Russia, United Kingdom and Estonia.

 In Italy "trotto" is as popular as "galoppo".

 North America

 Almost all North American races are at a distance of one mile (1,609 m).
 Most races are run on tracks constructed solely for harness racing (some with banked turns), but a few tracks conduct both harness and Thoroughbred flat racing.
 North American harness horses earn a "mark" (a record), which is their fastest winning time at that distance.
 Harness races involve a good deal of strategy.

 Though the vast majority of races are one mile, races are contested on several different size tracks.
 The most common are 1/2 mile, 5/8 mile, and 1-mile tracks.
 Certain horses are better on the smaller tracks and others are better on the 1-mile tracks because there are fewer turns.
 Also, on the shorter tracks, early speed is important, while the longer stretch run of a mile track favors horses with late speed for come-from-behind wins.

 Usually, several drivers will contend for the lead away from the gate.
 They then try to avoid getting "boxed in" as the horses form into two lines – one on the rail and the other outside – in the second quarter-mile.
 They may decide to go to the front; to race on the front on the outside ("first over", a difficult position); or to race with "cover" on the outside.
 On the rail behind the leader is a choice spot, known as the "pocket", and a horse in that position is said to have a "garden trip".
 Third on the rail is an undesirable spot, known on small tracks as the "death hole".